belaymit/movie-app-react-redux/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/belaymit/movie-app-react-redux/issues).
+..
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project...
+If you like this project please give it a star

 <p align="right">(<a href="#readme-top">back to top</a>)</p>